Tax Planning & Compliance

 Sales Tax, Excise Tax, and Use Tax Assistance

-Not only are cannabis tax laws complicated; cannabis sales and use tax rates are far from straightforward — in part because they vary dramatically from state to state.
+Not only are cannabis tax laws complicated; cannabis sales and use tax rates are far from straightforward—in part because they vary dramatically from state to state.
 What’s more, some states add an excise tax (defined by the IRS as “taxes that are imposed on various goods, services and activities”) on top of state sales taxes.
 And local towns and counties may impose an extra 1% to 3% tax on top of that.
-Depending on your volume of revenue, our team assists you with all taxes on a monthly, quarterly, or annual basis to ensure you remain compliant.
-Also, the excise tax documentation we provide can help you claim a refund for your losses in cases of theft or robbery, which are common in the cannabis industry.
+Depending on your revenue volume, our team assists you with all taxes on a monthly, quarterly, or annual basis to ensure you remain compliant.
+The excise tax documentation we provide can also help you claim a refund for your losses in cases of theft or robbery.

 Business Entity Selection and Structure Planning